 Long family

-The strands of the Long family tree can be traced back to Bernie Long who had been born in Mulbarton in the late 1700s.
+The origins of Wreningham’s Long family can be traced back to Bernie Long, who was born in Mulbarton in the late 1700s.
 His son, William Long, who married Charlotte Mays, was farming at Toprow by the time of the 1851 census.
-Their son, Dennis William Long was born in 1851.
+Their son, Dennis William Long, was born in 1851.

 Tall photo: Elizabeth Long

-Both photos recently discovered by the Forncett History Group and displayed with our thanks.
+Both photos were recently discovered by the Forncett History Group and are displayed with our thanks.

 An old pocketbook from 1909, branded by Hadfield’s Fertilizers of Liverpool was found at Fir Grove.
 It contains (traditional?) hand-written recipes and potions for treating horses.
 The hand-writing is assumed to be a “Long” family member from the period (Dennis William Long?).
 The treatments are titled variously: